Procras/CV/README.md

 #### Clean Code

-  *  Take pride in the code I produce and always ask myself if it could be improved, more efficient and easier to understand.
+  *  Taking pride in the code produced and constantly striving to improve it, make it more efficient and easier to understand.
   *  Designing and writing programs as interactions among functions that each perform a single well-defined function, and which have minimal side-effect interaction between them.
   *  Attention to detail, including choice of names.
-I carefully pick the clearest, most descriptive and least ambiguous name I can think of, trying to put myself in the shoes of noobs.
+By carefully picking the clearest, most descriptive and least ambiguous name possible, the user experience is made simpler and more efficient.

 #### Communication

-  * Coordinating with your team members and peers about the nitty-gritty, with the goal of developing the product.
+  * Coordinating with team members and peers, with clarity and purpose, to efficiently develop the product on time.
-  * Discuss technical options with your team members and colleagues, ensuring that my point gets across.
+  * Clear and frank discussion of technical options with team members and colleagues, ensuring that instructions and feedback are followed and shared.
-  * Teach a colleague or friend about a great technology/practice/whatever I am using and they should too.
-  * We are not isolated from each other.
-We must constantly share knowledge and best practices.

-## Education
+  * Promoting better technology options to promote more efficient productivity and better working habits among team members.

+### :mortar_board: <a name="education">Education</a>

 #### Makers Academy (June 2016 to September 2016)